ajhs-legal/terms-of-service/non-circumvention/dispute-resolution.md

 # Disputes and Dispute Resolution

-Section 18 discusses your agreement with Goodlawyer and our agreement with you about how we will resolve any disputes, including that we will both first try to resolve any dispute informally and that we both agree to use arbitration instead of going to court or using a jury if we can’t resolve the dispute informally, as detailed below.
+### This Section discusses your agreement with Goodlawyer and our agreement with you about how we will resolve any disputes, including that we will both first try to resolve any dispute informally and that we both agree to use arbitration instead of going to court or using a jury if we can’t resolve the dispute informally, as detailed below.

 #### Disputes between Goodlawyer and Platform Users

-If a dispute arises between you and Goodlawyer or our Affiliates, our goal is to resolve the dispute quickly, cost-effectively, and in a friendly manner.
-Accordingly, unless you opt out as provided in the Section below, you, Goodlawyer, and our Affiliates agree to resolve any claim, dispute, or controversy that arises out of or relates to this Agreement, the other Terms of Service, your relationship with Goodlawyer (including without limitation any claimed employment with Goodlawyer or one of our Affiliates or successors), the termination of your relationship with Goodlawyer, or the Platform Services (in this Section 18 each, a “**Claim**”) in accordance with this Section 18 (sometimes referred to as the “**Arbitration Provision**”).
+If a dispute arises between you and Goodlawyer or our Affiliates, **our goal is to resolve the dispute quickly, cost-effectively, and in a friendly manner.**

+Accordingly, you, Goodlawyer, and our Affiliates agree to resolve any claim, dispute, or controversy that arises out of your relationship with Goodlawyer (including without limitation any claimed employment with Goodlawyer or one of our Affiliates or successors), the termination of your relationship with Goodlawyer, or the Platform Services (in this Section each, a “**Claim**”) in accordance with this Section (sometimes referred to as the “**Arbitration Provision**”).

 #### Scope of Claims